-The Rural Coordination Centre of BC (RCCbc), in conjunction with the Rural Education Action Plan (REAP), seeks to improve rural health education and advocates for rural health in British Columbia.
+The Rural Coordination Centre of BC (RCCbc), in conjunction with the Rural Education Action Plan (REAP), seeks to improve the health of rural people and communities of British Columbia by:

 RCCbc links rural communities to the JSC by responding to the expressed needs of ‘front line’ health practitioners.
 It links the JSC to rural communities by contributing to rural health policy development.

 REAP supports both UBC and rural physicians through funding and coordination of programs that provide rural medical education training opportunities.